kshedden/stats206/slides/hypothesis_tests.md

 =============================

 Many interesting statistical hypotheses involve comparisons.
-In particular, it is extremely common that we wish to compare two expected values.
+In particular, it is common that we wish to compare two expected values.

 Suppose for example that we wish to assess whether people who take